nishantvarma/resources/README.md

 # Note

-If you like this work, please consider donating to [Internet Archive](https://archive.org/donate).
+If you find this resource useful, consider supporting [Internet Archive](https://archive.org/donate).

-All these contents are uploaded for educational purposes only.
+All content is provided for educational purposes only.
 If you have any concerns about copyright infringement, please get in touch with me at `nishant dot varma at gmail dot com`.